 Penn State World Campus (PSWC) provides academic programming to more than 14,000 students and offers more than 50 online master’s programs.
 Whether you’re interested in an online MBA or a master’s in homeland security, this military-friendly institution provides service members, veterans, and their families with convenient and flexible programs.
 PSWC includes tuition assistance, scholarships, and assistance with access to VA education benefits.

-Online grad students can utilize the school’s career service, tech support, online tutoring, and a robust online research library.
+Online grad students can use the school’s career service, tech support, online tutoring, and a robust online research library.
 Prospective students work hand-in-glove with PSWC’s military admissions team, which guides them through the admissions process and helps them secure available benefits.

 Regent University